Qarik-Group/ultimate-guide-to-bosh/docs/deployment-manifests-part-1.md

 * we've resized the persistent disk from 10GB to 20GB
 * errand `smoke-tests` renamed to `smoke-tests-errand`

-These were the only attributes in our manifest subset that were easily modifiable or renamable.
+These were the only attributes in our manifest subset that were easily modifiable or renameable.

 Conversely, the following attributes of the manifest were not easily modifiable: